 The Chilbolton Observatory

-is a research station where experimental studies, primarily of the atmosphere, are conducted.
+is a research facility where experimental studies, primarily of the atmosphere, are conducted.
 The site is dominated by the fully steerable 25m antenna, which can host advanced powerful radars and also sophisticated sensitive receivers for satellite and astronomy work.
 In support of our ongoing research programmes in atmospheric science and radio propagation, the Chilbolton Observatory frequently hosts visiting experiments and research teams from universities and other research organisations, both from the UK and abroad.

-Light Detection And Ranging (LiDAR)
+Light Detection And Ranging (Lidar)

 Research helps scientists and meteorologists:

 - understand how clouds form and develop into rain or storm clouds

 - investigate the effects of cloud composition, such as ice particle shape and orientation, on the Earth's energy balance

 - understand the properties and impact of aerosols in the atmosphere

 - cloud, rain and clear air radar systems

 - Doppler lidar for measuring the boundary layer turbulence in the atmosphere